lonestarcode/data-framework/README.md

    - `news-scraper` collects raw articles and stores them in `raw/`.

 2. **Analytics:**
-   - `news-summary` processes the articles into summarized formats.
+   -  processes text & media into summarized formats
-   - `text-analysis` provides sentiment and bias analysis for the summaries.
+   -  provides sentiment, bias, keyword, language, etc. analysis

 3. **Automated Workflow:**
-   - `content-generator` combines summaries and analysis to produce polished articles.
+   - `content-generator` combines summaries, analysis, and user input to produce polished articles pertaining to the scraped data.

 4. **Output:**
    - The final articles are saved and made available for user interaction or publication.